Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 ### Migrate Logging configuration from Azure DevOps variables to JSON parameters file

 As of `v0.10.0`, we migrated logging configuration to JSON parameters file.
-This change enables for customers to deploy more than one Log Analytics Workspace (in same region or different) for workloads with limited rework in the pipelines.
+This change enables:

+* Path for deploying logging without Azure DevOps such as using Azure CLI/PowerShell, etc.
+* Separates Azure DevOps pipeline variables from ARM deployment parameters.
+* Simplifies support for multiple Log Analytics Workspaces in an Azure tenant (i.e. LAWs deployed by region or workload)

 We added a new parameter to `common.yml` to set the folder for logging configuration.
 This folder is used by Azure DevOps Pipelines to create a fully qualified file path for logging configuration.
 A fully qualified path will have the following structure: `<loggingPathFromRoot>`/`<devops-org-name>-<branch-name>`/`logging.parameters.json`.
 For example:  `config/logging/CanadaESLZ-main/logging.parameters.json`